 (*He insisted on sticking around the area but we were more than happy for him to just leave us there and spend the rest of the time in-between then and picking us up back at home).

-After dragging everyone all the way across Bali here, I was a tad antsy at having overhyped the place but as soon as we caught glimpse of it, I knew it was exactly what we were looking for.
+After dragging everyone all the way across to Sundays Beach Club in Bali, I was a tad antsy at having overhyped the place but as soon as we caught glimpse of it, I knew it was exactly what we were looking for.

 Wobbling to the lunch table, we soon sobered up over more food than we really should admit to having eaten in one sitting.

-The rest of the afternoon, I put the camera away and we pretty much spent it splashing around on the beach, drinking more cocktails (though we did switch to wine after a while) and generally having the best time in the sunshine!
+The rest of the afternoon, I put the camera away and we pretty much spent it splashing around on the beach, drinking more cocktails.

 Though, we did switch to wine after a while and generally having the best time in the sunshine.